Alice Cooper (teacher)

 Alice Cooper (4 August 1846 – 17 June 1917) was a British headmistress.
-She was the first head at the Edgbaston High School for Girls.
-This was the first girls' secondary school open to the public in Birmingham.
-Cooper encouraged cricket and science for her students.
-Cooper then worked to improve the education and to train secondary teachers in Oxford.
+She served as the inaugural headmistress at Edgbaston High School for Girls, the first girls' secondary school open to the public in Birmingham.
+Cooper encouraged the pursuit of cricket and science among her students.
+Subsequently, she dedicated her efforts to enhancing education and training secondary teachers in Oxford.

 Life

 Cooper was born in Doncaster in 1846.
 She was the first daughter of the Reverend John Thomas Cooper and his wife Ann.
 She was a Unitarian like her parents and she took Cambridge higher exams and became second mistress at the Girls' Day School Trust's Notting Hill High School for Girls in 1875.